ReaperAnon/WeaponSkillOverhaul/README.md

 - **Weapon Forms:** You can browse and select actual weapons by their form ID here, they will be made part of the selected weapon type.

 - **Forbidden Keys, Keywords and Weapon Forms:** Same as above but the opposite way.
 Things that match any of these will NEVER be part of the selected weapon category.

+- **Text Replacements:** A list of identifiers for the weapon keywords the original perks (or your installed perk mods) use.
+This is for the mod to be able to recognize what phrases it should be replacing for the above-defined weapon types.
+For example, you could have 3 categories, "Dagger", "Claw" and "Short Sword", assigned to WeapTypeDagger.
+An entry in this list defined with WeapTypeDagger basically tells the mod which text snippets (defined in the Name List) should be replaced with that enumeration of "daggers, claws and short swords".
+To keep with this example, if the name list has an entry for "dagger" then every mention of the word "daggers" in perk descriptions will be replaced with "daggers, claws and short swords".

+- **Type to Replace:** The weapon keyword the entry is associated with.

+- **Category Name:** Here you can add a general category name by which you want the associated weapon categories to be referred to in perk names.
+It would look ugly if a perk called "Dagger Specialization" would be renamed to "Dagger, Claw and Short Sword Specialization".
+If you set the category name to "Short Blade" in this example, then the perk would be renamed "Short Blade Specialization" instead.

+- **Name List:** The above-mentioned list of identifiers that should each be replaced with the names of the new weapon categories belonging to the keyword used.

 I know it's pretty confusing when reading through it, but you likely don't have to change the options much.
 If you want to, they become pretty self-explanatory when looking through the preset options there already.